GeoMcn/CH-Chrono-Hydrodynamics/README.md

 ## Phase VII: MATLAB/GPELab Simulation Suite
 **Objective:** Provide the mechanical "proof of concept" for a vacuum that can rupture and remember.
+**Something to Note:** Matlab simulations may be CPU intensive, this sometimes leads to hanging (what looks like freezing) while the script loads final graphs.

 ## 🛠️ Global Dependencies